7 Dysgraphia symptoms in children

 • Pair dysgraphic learners up with a note-taking buddy

-• Allow them to type written assignments or notes using a computer
+• Allow them to type written assignments or take notes using a computer

 • Permit the use of recording devices for class lectures